ansible-community/ansible-nomad/examples/README_VAGRANT.md

   * VirtualBox version 5.0.28
   * Vagrant version 1.8.6
   * Vagrant Hosts version 2.8.0
-1. This project uses Debian Jessie by default, but you can choose other OS with the *BOX_NAME* environment variable
+1. This project uses Debian 8 (Jessie) by default, but you can choose other OS with the *BOX_NAME* environment variable
 2. The `bin/preinstall` shell script performs the following actions for you:
  * Adds each node's host information to the host machine's `/etc/hosts`